rifaterdemsahin/certbot/README.md

+Here's a revised version of your README file with corrected Markdown formatting and improved clarity:

+---

 # README: Certbot Proof of Concept

 This repository provides a detailed proof of concept (PoC) for using **Certbot** to automate the process of obtaining, installing, and renewing SSL/TLS certificates for a website.
 By following this guide, you'll learn how to set up Certbot on an Ubuntu server with Nginx, configure your website to use HTTPS, and automate the certificate renewal process.